Search Result: 3

 RTHK programme – One minute reading The famous columnist Lee Yee once said in the Radio Television Hong Kong programme, One minute reading[Chinese version only], “You don’t need to understand every word in a book to gain a rewarding experience.” (editor’s translation).
 Listen to the recorded programme online and you will know the reasons.
 Reading resources Indeed, reading is more than about acquiring knowledge.
 It is also one of the most pleasurable ways to enrich yourself.
 The public libraries provide huge reading resources for those who have a passion for reading.
 Hong Kong Book Prize There are many new books launched every week on the market.
 Want to find out which are the good ones?
 "Hong Kong Book Prize" [Chinese version only],invites academics and representatives from different industries to select outstanding Chinese books of each year.
 Hong Kong Public Libraries’ information The most convenient way to get information of library matters is through the library website.
 Matters such as checking library locations and opening hours, applying for a library card or replacing a lost library card can be found through the Internet.
 Book borrowers can apply for using Smart ID Card for library services instead of a library card.
 Reporting the loss of your Smart ID Card But in case you lose your Smart ID Card, please report the loss to the Registration of Persons Offices of the Immigration Department and to the library to prevent any misuse.
 Hong Kong Public Libraries’ activities Apart from looking for information and the joy of reading in the public libraries, you may find fun in joining the variety of library activities.
 Library extension activities on different subjects for young people will be fruitful for your cultural and informational enrichment, instill your reading interests and meet your lifelong love for learning.

 Fishing Hobbies and interests usually reflect the characters of individuals.
 Sports lovers are usually seen on the move.
 Fashion lovers cannot wait to get their hands on the latest trends.
 And fans of fishing are usually more patient than most.
 So if you are one of these patient folks, you do not have to wait long for a great catch.
 In Hong Kong, fishing is fantastic out at sea.
 Likewise, fishing in reservoirs is just as much fun as fishing in the sea, plus you will not get seasick.
 Just remember that fishing in reservoirs is only allowed during the non-spawning season and also requires a licence.
 Philately Another hobby for patient types is philately.
 In fact, in Hong Kong, stamp collecting has over a hundred years of history.
 Modern stamp designs are a dynamic reflection of Hong Kong today.
 There are a variety of designs with different stamp themes.
 Buying philatelic products can be done online – taking the hassles out of queuing up at the post office.
 E-learning resources from RTHK Often, a hobby is more enjoyable after a bit of study.
 It can even lead to a career opportunity.
 E-learning resources from RTHK [Chinese version only] provide many different online courses.
-The two most popular courses are related to food.
-They are the yummy Chinese dishes DIY [Chinese version only] course and the yummy dessert DIY [Chinese version only] course, which suit Hong Kong people’s palate best.
+The most popular course is related to food, that is yummy dishes DIY [Chinese version only] course, which suit Hong Kong people’s palate best.